The Effects of Prolonged Sitting

 2. Take work breaks

-Just as walking after eating help with digestion, a 5-minute break for every 30 minutes of sitting is a good way to kick your sedentary behaviors.
+Just as walking after eating help with digestion, 5-minute break for every 30 minutes of sitting is a good way to kick your sedentary behaviors.
 This 5-minute break can include stretching, standing, or walking around.
 Physical activity gives more oxygen circulation in your brain, helps you become more energized and less tired throughout the day.

 Do it consistently.
 There are apps to remind you to stretch or stand every hour.
 While on a break, consider standing while taking phone calls and reading emails.